 Web Services contribute 9% of net sales for the company.
-Cloud computing infrastructure allows customers to access software at any location and with any device.
+Cloud computing infrastructure allows customers to access the software at any location and with any device.

 A further 5% of net sales are derived from Amazon Prime.
-Through monthly subscriptions, Amazon Prime provides customers with shipping options, offers no cost, unlimited space, and gifts.
+Through monthly subscriptions, Amazon Prime provides customers with shipping options, offers no-cost, unlimited space, and gifts.

 Netflix generated USD 11.6 billion from big data and analytics making it a major tech company.
 They buy and create content that resonates with subscribers.
 They can monitor and predict subscribers’ behavior and preferences with precision.

 Netflix aims for 700 original series, movies in 2018

 The streaming services come with free monthly trials.
 After the trials, the subscribers may continue with membership by paying for three plans.
 The plans are; Basic, Standard, and Premium.
 The basic plan is the cheapest and allows you to watch Netflix on one screen.
 The standard plan has an average price.
 It allowed you to watch Netflix on two screens simultaneously while the premium plan offers four screens running concurrently.
 It is the most expensive.